seeruk/tid/README.md

 $ tid add 2001-01-01 24h "Welcome to the 21st century!"
 $ tid add (tiddate --days=-1) 1h10m "Call with Google"
 ```

-Sometimes you just forget to track something, and maybe it was a day ago!
-This command lets you add
-something on a specific timesheet.
-You can edit and remove just like normal anyway.
-You must always
-specify a timesheet date, a duration, and a note.

 ### Editing an Entry